Organization

 client.tsx

-import { client } from "@/auth/client"
+import { authClient } from "@/lib/auth-client"

 function App(){

-const { data: activeOrganization } = client.useActiveOrganization()
+const { data: activeOrganization } = authClient.useActiveOrganization()

 return (